 "{barista name} {shift} {coffee type 1, coffee type 2, ...}"

-Shift represent baristas shifts (it can be day or night), and the list of coffee types indicates the beverages they can make.
+"Shift" represents baristas shifts (it can be "day" or "night"), and the list of coffee types indicates the beverages they can make.

 After you have formed your team, you will receive different commands, each on a new line, separated by " / ", until the "Closed" command is given.
 There are three actions that the baristas can perform: